thanasxda/basic-linux-setup/README.md

    - Disabling __HPET__ or any timers used in bios.
    - Formatting disk to __blocksize 4096__ on __XFS__ on __GPT__ partitioning table while disabling __MBR__ in bios and choosing __UEFI__ mode only.
+     This can be done prior or during expert installation not sure if with the regular setup, you drop down in shell: _"Execute a shell"_ and for example: _fdisk -l ; mkfs.xfs /dev/sda2 -b size=4096 -f_
    - In case of Intel using [__me_cleaner__](https://github.com/corna/me_cleaner) don't know if AMD has a counterpart fix.
    - Modifying the setup to __your own needs__.
    - If your hardware supports gpu rebar enable it in bios, the setup is configured to enable it.